jdlib/JDBX/UserGuide.md

     qr.row().cols(1,3,7);          // returns the value of columns 1,3,7, as Object[] qr.row().map();                // returns a Map<String,Object> mapping column name to value

-(Note that the SQL query is actually run in the terminal operation of the builder chain).

 If the result is empty, all the examples above will return a null value (or a default value for primitive terminals like `getInt()`).
 If you want rule out this case use `.row().required()`: